This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Combine brown sugar, melted butter, and cinnamon in a medium size bowl.
-Scoop into a baggie and set aside.
+• Combine 4 tablespoons melted unsalted butter, ⅓ cup packed light brown sugar, ½ tablespoon ground cinnamon in a medium-sized bowl.
+Scoop the cinnamon mixture into a Ziplock bag and set aside.

 • Heat skillet to medium low.
 Once preheated, spray with non-stick spray.
-Add about 1/2 cup of the batter to the skillet.
+Add about ½ cup of the batter to the skillet.
 Wait until bubbles start to form.
-Snip the corner of the cinnamon filling, and create a swirl pattern in the center of the pancake as pictured above.
+Snip the corner of the Ziplock bag with the cinnamon filling.
+Create a swirl pattern in the center of the pancake as pictured above.
 See notes.
 Be careful not to get it too close to the edge.
 With a wide metal spatula flip the pancake over and continue cooking for an additional 1-2 minutes until golden brown.

 • Wipe out the pan each time and repeat with the remaining batter.
 Warm the glaze if needed and drizzle over pancakes.